Do you have new dependents?

 - Change your benefits using the Workday Benefits worklet.

-*For adoption or legal guardianship, email copies of the court papers to email@example.com.
+*For adoption or legal guardianship, email copies of the official adoption or placement paperwork to email@example.com.

 Marriage or New Domestic Partnership